Spotifyd/spotifyd/scripts/README.md

 ```
 and change the location of the unix socket/the IP and port of the server.

+This little shell function is required by every other script so make sure you have it
+installed even though you don't plan on using it directly.

 ## sc-dmenu
 Searches the queue with dmenu and plays the selected song.
 Provided by [/u/IceDane](http://www.reddit.com/user/IceDane)